Infection with multi-organ system involvement. It has, for the sake of precision most ignore, the following syndromes:

 - protocols for weaning and sedation (1A)

-- minimizing use of either intermittent bolus sedation or continuous infusion sedation targeting specific titration endpoints (1B) - avoidance of neuromuscular blockers if possible in the septic patient without ARDS (1C)
+- minimizing the use of either intermittent bolus sedation or continuous infusion sedation targeting specific titration endpoints (1B) - avoidance of neuromuscular blockers if possible in the septic patient without ARDS (1C)

 - a short course of neuromuscular blocker (no longer than 48 hrs) for patients with early ARDS and a Pao2/Fio2 < 150 mm Hg (2C)